Trust & Safety

 What Is Employment Verification?
 What You Need To Know

-Employment verification differs from reference checking.
-Each employment verification ascertains that an applicant worked for one employer listed on their resume and verifies their job title(s) and dates of that employment.
-On the other hand, when conducting a reference check, a prospective employer or manager may attempt to learn additional information about the candidate from his or her previous employer, such as:
+Employment verification differs from reference checks.
+When conducting a professional reference check, a hiring manager may seek to learn additional information about the candidate from a previous employer, such as:

 - Terms on which the person’s employment ended